 - 1 cup shredded unsweetened coconut

-- 1 cup oats I used quick oats
+- 1 cup oats (regular or certified gluten free) I used quick oats

 - 1½ tbsp cocoa powder